Citroen Logo

 Meaning and History

-It is a revolutionary company in the world of mechanical engineering.
-She made several discoveries that have taken the industry to a high level.
-In addition to front-wheel drive, bearing structure, and autonomous suspension, she proposed a self-leveling system in 1954, disc brakes ten years later, and in 1967 turning headlights for driving on winding roads.
-The manufacturer embodied all the innovations in his vehicles, which were subsequently awarded world and national awards.
-In addition, its products have been awarded the European Car of the Year award.
+It is a revolutionary company in mechanical engineering.
+She made several discoveries that have taken the industry to new heights.
+In addition to front-wheel drive, bearing structure, and autonomous suspension, she proposed a self-leveling system in 1954, disc brakes ten years later, and, in 1967, turning headlights for driving on winding roads.
+The manufacturer embodied all the innovations in his vehicles and subsequently won world and national awards.
+In addition, its products have been named European Car of the Year.

-The company went to its resounding success through difficult years of battles.
-Andre Citroën built a factory during the First World War and after its end he realized that he would be left with a modern enterprise without products.
-Then he decided to reorient it to the manufacture of civilian vehicles since earlier he had produced only military equipment.
+The company achieved its resounding success through the difficult years of battles.
+Andre Citroën built a factory during the First World War, and after the war, he realized he would be left with a modern enterprise without products.
+Then he decided to reorient it toward manufacturing civilian vehicles, since he had previously produced only military equipment.
 In particular, the owner decided to focus on the passenger car segment.

 To do this, in 1917, he turned to engineer Jules Salomon for help in advance.
-The French industrialist challenged him to design the latest ten horsepower design with excellent equipment, superior durability, and less expensive than other cars.
-The result was the Type A in 1919 and with it Citroën.
-Its logo graced the first series of cars launched in the same year.
+The French industrialist challenged him to design the latest 10-horsepower model with excellent equipment, superior durability, and a lower price than other cars.
+The result was Type A in 1919, and with it, Citroën.
+Its logo graced the first series of cars launched that year.

 The identity is based on a gear with double chevrons.
-The 22-year-old founder of the company suggested the idea after visiting a factory in the Polish city of Lodz.
-He bought a patent for this technology because a helical gear gives more axial force and, in addition to another gear, greatly increases traction.
-Until that time, the French company used a bevel gear mechanism on the rear axle.
-Therefore, the new technology became decisive in the production of passenger cars and was of great importance.
+The 22-year-old founder of the company came up with the idea after visiting a factory in the Polish city of Lodz.
+He bought a patent for this technology because a helical gear generates more axial force and, when combined with another gear, greatly increases traction.
+Until then, the French company used a bevel gear mechanism on the rear axle.
+Therefore, the new technology became decisive in the production of passenger cars and was important for production.

-In 2020, a merger of the FCA and PSA groups was announced to form the large industry organization Stellantis, which Citroën and other brands will join in 2021.
-Naturally, a change in identity is also expected.
+In 2020, the FCA and PSA Groups announced their merger to form the large industry organization Stellantis, which Citroën and other brands will join in 2021.
+Naturally, a change in identity is expected as well.

 What is Citroen?

 Citroen is a French brand of the Dutch company Stellantis N.V.
-It has been in existence since 1919 and produces a wide range of vehicles that are available almost all over the world, except for the USA, North Korea, Mexico, and Canada.
+It has existed since 1919 and produces a wide range of vehicles available in almost all countries except the USA, North Korea, Mexico, and Canada.
 In its early years, the brand was owned by André-Gustave Citroën, who used the Eiffel Tower as a billboard.

 1919 – 1922

-The debut emblem consisted of a herringbone pattern, repeating the location of the notches on the helical gears.
-For the logo, the author chose two paired fragments since one would not be entirely clear.
+The debut emblem featured a herringbone pattern that repeated the locations of the notches on the helical gears.
+The author chose two paired fragments for the logo since one would be unclear.
 He placed the zigzag lines in a vertical oval and connected them on the sides.
 All stripes were blue and double-edged – from the outside and the inside.

 1922 – 1932

-At that time, graphic design prevailed because the improvement of the emblem only affected the appearance of another geometric shape.
+At that time, graphic design prevailed because improving the emblem only affected the appearance of another geometric shape.
 There was no text.
-To represent the authenticity of the car brand, the developers placed an oval with herringbone strokes in an octagon.
+To represent the car brand’s authenticity, the developers placed an oval with herringbone strokes within an octagon.
 It was dyed dark blue, close to cobalt, and all other elements were yellow-lemon.

 1932 – 1935

-In parallel, another company designation was used at this time, which was conceptually different from the main one.
-It showed a swan swimming to the left under the chevrons, shaped like a mountain with double peaks.
+In parallel, another company designation was used at this time, conceptually different from the main one.
+It showed a swan swimming to the left beneath the chevrons, which were shaped like double-peaked mountains.
 The bird was on improvised water, where waves of “moteurflottant” and “Citroen” were visible.
 She symbolized the fast-moving engines and nose shape on some of the signature models.
-The swan did not have any roundings – it consisted entirely of short lines and corners.
+The swan had no roundings, consisting entirely of short lines and corners.
 Its head and neck resembled the upper fragment of an octahedron.
-The colors in this variant were more varied and included a combination of white, black, blue, gold, and light blue.
+The colors in this variant were more varied, including white, black, blue, gold, and light blue.

 1935 – 1959